AugurProject/augur-walkthrough/marketsList.md

 ## General View

-Load up Augur and Navigate to the "Markets" tab on the side bar.
+Load up Augur and Navigate to the "Markets" tab on the sidebar.

 *Verify:*

 - [ ] Assuming there are more than 10 markets in this universe, confirm that we are properly paginating in chunks of 10.
-- [ ] The side bar should have 1 submenu displaying
+- [ ] The sidebar should have 1 submenu displaying (categories)
-- [ ] The side bar SubMenu should list all the categories for every market that has been loaded.
+- [ ] The sidebar submenu should list all the categories for every market that has been loaded.

-Now look at each Market Card and *Verify* the following:
+Now look at each Market Card and verify the following:

 *Verify that Market Cards Should:*
-- [ ] display the category and tags in the top left corner of each card.
+- [ ] display category and tags in the top left corner of each card.
 - [ ] display the question for the market
 - [ ] display a scale with the current mid-price for the market.
+- [ ] verify the mid-price display is accurate and that the midprice moves along the scale appropriately.
+Test this for binary and scalar markets, and with something other than the default value (place some trades).
 - [ ] display labels for denominations on the scale for price.
-- [ ] display the min and max values accurately on either ends of the scale. (min left side, max right side)
+- [ ] display the min and max values accurately on either ends of the scale.
+(0% - 100% for binary markets, min - max for scalar markets)
 - [ ] display stats about volume, settlement Fee, and Expiration Date
+- [ ] verify that the volume stat is accurate
+- [ ] verify that the settlement fee is the market creator fee + the current reporter fee
 - [ ] dislayed expiration date is in local time (with appropriate utc offset labeled)
 - [ ] display a togglable favorites star to the left of the action button on the bottom right of the card.
-- [ ] display a action button that reads "trade" which when clicked brings you to the trade view for that market.
+- [ ] display an action button that reads "trade" which when clicked brings you to the trade view for that market.
+- [ ] clicking on the market title brings you to the trade view for that market.
 - [ ] display the top 3 outcomes for a Categorical Market, with a "+ N More" where N is the number of remaining outcomes
 - [ ] display the other outcomes when the "+ N More" text is clicked on a Categorical Market.
+- [ ] "+ N More" should change to "- N More" when expanded, should collapse again on click.

 ## Filtering